-Delegates also heard that more than 2,000 people have applied to join a new transitional Palestinian police force that will be formed in Gaza, and that several counties have together raised more than $17 billion in relief funds for the strip.
+Delegates also heard that more than 2,000 people have applied to join a new transitional Palestinian police force that will be formed in Gaza, and that several countries have together raised more than $17 billion in relief funds for the strip.

 Representatives from nearly 50 countries and the EU sent observers or delegates to the meeting of the board, which has been given a mandate by the UN Security Council but faces questions over whether it aspires to compete against the world body in other areas.

-Mr Trump said the UAE, Kazakhstan, Azerbaijan, Pakistan, Bahrain, Qatar, Saudi Arabia, Uzbekistan and Kuwait together had all contributed more than $7 billion towards the relief package for Gaza.
+Mr Trump said the UAE, Kazakhstan, Azerbaijan, Pakistan, Bahrain, Qatar, Saudi Arabia, Uzbekistan and Kuwait together had contributed more than $7 billion towards the relief package for Gaza.
 On top of that, the US would contribute $10 billion, he added.

 Mr Trump last year stunned the world when he said Gaza would be redeveloped into a “Riviera of the Middle East”.
-Cypriot-Israeli billionaire Yakir Gabay said the ruined enclave would become “a new Mediterranean Rivera with 200 hotels and potential islands”.
+Cypriot-Israeli billionaire Yakir Gabay said the ruined enclave would become “a new Mediterranean Riviera with 200 hotels and potential islands”.

 New police force

-The National Committee for the Administration of Gaza (NCAG) said in a statement on X that a recruitment process “is open to qualified men and women who wish to serve in the police force”.
+The National Committee for the Administration of Gaza said in a statement on X that a recruitment process “is open to qualified men and women who wish to serve in the police force”.

-Some 2,000 Palestinians signed up in the first hours after applications went live, Nikolay Mladenov, the Trump-appointed envoy overseeing postwar co-ordination in Gaza, told the Board of Peace meeting.
+About 2,000 Palestinians signed up in the first hours after applications went live, Nikolay Mladenov, the Trump-appointed envoy overseeing postwar co-ordination in Gaza, told the Board of Peace meeting.

 Indonesian President Prabowo Subianto said his country would contribute at least 8,000 troops to the ISF.

-A video presented at the meeting said construction would initially focus on Rafah, with a goal of it having fully rebuilt in three years and “Gaza connected to the world through an Abrahamic gateway, linking it with Egypt, Israel, Jordan, Saudi Arabia, the UAE, and extending to India and Europe.”
+A video presented at the meeting said construction would initially focus on Rafah, with a goal of having it fully rebuilt in three years, and “Gaza connected to the world through an Abrahamic gateway, linking it with Egypt, Israel, Jordan, Saudi Arabia, the UAE, and extending to India and Europe".

 Sheikh Abdullah bin Zayed, Deputy Prime Minister and Minister of Foreign Affairs, was in attendance.